shisinbin/weather-dashboard/README.md

 ### Understanding the layout

-If the OpenWeatherMap API is able to find a city that matches your search term, you will be presented with the weather conditions for that city.
+If the API is able to find a city that matches your search term, you will be presented with the weather conditions for that city.

 ![screenshot of a typical search result](img/_ss4.png)

 The weather conditions are displayed in two sections: the current weather conditions and the forecasted weather conditions.

-In the current weather conditions section, you can view information about a city's current weather, the current date and time, and its location via an interactive map.
+In the current weather conditions section, you can view current weather information (including wind speed and direction), the current date and time, and the location via an interactive map.

 ![screenshot of the section showing the current weather conditions](img/_ss5.png)